U.S. senator suggests quick approval, delayed enactment of immigration law

 Schumer said it would be difficult to pass immigration reform in 2015 or 2016 when the next presidential election season opens because Republican candidates would be staking out conservative positions on immigration in order to differentiate themselves from Democrats.

-Senator Rob Portman, a Republican from Ohio who has been active on immigration, said "some Republicans would be interested" in Schumer's idea about delayed enactment, especially if there were measures to increase border security and prevent employers from hiring undocumented workers.
+Representative Rob Portman, a Republican from Ohio who has been active on immigration in the House, said "some Republicans would be interested" in Schumer's idea about delayed enactment, especially if there were measures to increase border security and prevent employers from hiring undocumented workers.

 In June, the Senate passed a comprehensive bill that would provide a path to citizenship for those in the country illegally and tighten border security.